pmoneynz/QuickLoops/README.md

 ## Installation

 1. Clone the repository
-2. Open `MinimalLooper.xcodeproj` in Xcode
+2. Open `QuickLoops.xcodeproj` in Xcode
 3. Build and run the project (⌘+R)

 ## Usage